YNiSn$_2$: A candidate Dirac semimetal: Results and discussion

-From the fits to the temperature dependence of the FFT amplitude to the thermal damping factor $R_T$ (Figure \ref{MxH_YNiSn2} d) we extracted the effective cyclotron mass of $m^{*}$ $\approx$ 0.057 $m_{0}$ for both $F_1$ and $F_2$, where $m_{0}$ is the free electron mass.
-The value of the magnetic field used in this fit was the average inverse field value of the FFT window analyzed, with \(m^{*}\) and a prefactor as free parameters.
-The very small effective mass obtained suggests a Fermi surface with linear dispersion, such as the ones observed in Dirac and Weyl semimetals \cite{armitage_weyl_2018,hu_nearly_2017}.
-Additionally, from the found effective mass, we can extract a Fermi velocity $v_{F}$ = $\hbar k_{F}/m^{*}$ = 6.9x10$^{5}$ m/s for the YNiSn$_{2}$ single crystals.
-This value of $v_F$ is comparable to other compounds identified as possible Dirac semimetals, such as ZrSiS \cite{singha_large_2017}, TaAs \cite{sankar_crystal_2018}, BaMnBi$_2$ \cite{li_electron-hole_2016}, TlBiSSe \cite{le_mardele_evidence_2023}, among others.
+From fits of the temperature dependence of the FFT amplitude to the thermal damping factor $R_T$ of the Lifshitz–Kosevich formalism [Figure~\ref{MxH_YNiSn2}d)], we extract a cyclotron effective mass of $m^{*} \approx 0.08,m_{0}$ for both $F_1$ and $F_2$.
+The remarkably small effective mass is consistent with a Fermi surface derived from linearly dispersing bands, as commonly observed in Dirac and Weyl semimetals \cite{armitage_weyl_2018,hu_nearly_2017}.
+The resulting Fermi velocity, $v_{F} = \hbar k_{F}/m^{*} \approx 6.9 \times 10^{5}$ m/s, lies within the range typically observed in Dirac semimetals, such as ZrSiS \cite{singha_large_2017}, TaAs \cite{sankar_crystal_2018}, BaMnBi$_2$ \cite{li_electron-hole_2016}, TlBiSSe \cite{le_mardele_evidence_2023}, among others.
+Thereby reinforcing the Dirac-like nature of the low-energy electronic excitations in YNiSn$_2$.